HSTWISP/WISPIPE/DOC/README.txt

  Based on Ivano Baronchelli's howtolaunch.txt and Sophia Dai's wispipe-dr-guideline.txt
  Marc Rafelski October 2016
+ Modified by I.B Dec.
+2016 for version 6.2

 New update: Now use the bash shell for everything.
 (Both Euereka and astroconda)